evergreenx/coollors/README.md

 - Saving palettes to supabase db
 - Authentication with Clerk auth
 - CRUD operations for palettes
-- Exporting palettes as PNG, PDF, SVG and more
+- Exporting palettes as PNG, PDF, SVG, and more

 ## Technologies Used

 - [Next.js](https://nextjs.org/) - React framework for building server-side rendered applications
 - [Supabase](https://supabase.io/) - Open Source Firebase alternative.
-Instant Realtime, Postgres-powered and scalable
+Instant real-time, Postgres-powered, and scalable
 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for building custom designs
+- [Shadcn UI](https://ui.shadcn.com/) - Beautifully designed components that you can copy and paste into your apps
-- [Clerk Auth](https://tailwindcss.com/) - A utility-first CSS framework for building custom designs
+- [Clerk Auth](https://clerk.com/) - A utility-first CSS framework for building custom designs

 ## Getting Started